 A career as a make-up artist requires skills in make-up artistry, which you can acquire through a training course, such as Introduction to Make-up.
 If you want to establish your own business you’ll also need business skills.
 Australian Online Courses offers flexible, online courses in the area of business management, including the Certificate of Small Business (Start Up) and Certificate of Small Business Management.

 Are you an organised person?
 If you work for yourself, you need to manage your time well to keep your customers happy and to make a profit.
-You can read more about time management in 6 Ways to Make Every Second Count.
-Time is precious when you’re a business owner, so you may benefit from a Time Management course to give you the skills to keep up with a busy schedule.
+You can read more about time management in 5 Secrets to Better Time Management in the Workplace.
+Time is precious when you’re a business owner, so you may benefit from a Successful Time Management course to give you the skills to keep up with a busy schedule.

 Create Your Make-up Toolbox